ra-coding-club/week-1/README.md

       </body>
     </html>

+# Further Information

+For more information on HTML, please visit [the HTML Course on TutorialsPoint](https://www.tutorialspoint.com/html/html_quick_guide.htm).

+## Actvities

+* [Pixactly](https://pixact.ly/) is a free game that helps developers estimate reasonable heights and widths of elements on the fly
+* [Dungeons &amp; Developers](http://www.dungeonsanddevelopers.com/) is an online talent tree that is useful in tracking your progress of learning new coding concepts
+* [CodePupil](https://codepupil.com/) is a free site that teaches industry-standard website development through "fun visual exercises &amp; games"

 **Copyright &copy; 2018 Riyaad Azad.
 Free to copy and distribute as per the [official license on GitHub](https://github.com/ra-coding-club/coding-club/blob/master/LICENSE).
 All other rights reserved.**